The 12 best baby vitamins for healthy development

 Emma also mentioned that if you're formula feeding your baby, and they're having more than 500ml of infant formula a day, then they don't need vitamin supplements as the formula is already fortified with vitamins.

-How else can I introduce vitamins in my babies diet?
+How else can I introduce vitamins in my baby's diet?

-Emma said: "If baby is older than six months and weaning, then ensuring a varied diet with a mix of vegetables, fruits and dairy products will help.
+Emma said: "If the baby is older than six months and weaning, then ensuring a varied diet with a mix of vegetables, fruits, and dairy products will help.
 There is also the option to use a vitamin drop designed for babies, just ensure you check the dosage."

 Iron